 Finding freelance writing opportunities isn’t just about browsing job boards and sending off pitches.
 You should be building a portfolio for when you are inevitably asked to provide samples and keeping an eye out for exciting publications.
 If you see a site providing genuinely inspirational and well-researched content, then the chances are they are paying for that.
 If you find content that you’d be passionate writing about, then dropping them a cheeky Facebook message could just land you on the team as a regular contributor.

 The demand for writers far outweighs supply.
-Once you understand this, becoming a freelance blogger suddenly seems achievable.
+Once you understand this, becoming a freelance writer suddenly seems achievable.
 As with any profession, it requires dedication and passion.
 However, the creative freedom and sense of fulfillment is incredible, so don’t give up on your dream of becoming a full-time remote writer.

 Written by Thom Brown